laboon/CS1699_Fall2018/deliverables/1/deliverable1.md

 ## Sample Output

 Good blockchain (`test_blockchain.txt`) - Coins 0000 and 0004 belong to Peach, Coin 0001 belongs to Mario, Coins 0002 and 0003 belong to Bill.

+We can see that Bill first created five coins: 0000, 0001, 0002, 0003, and 0004 (blocks 0 - 4, lines 1 - 5 in the file).
+Bill then gave coin 0000 to Mario in block 5 / line 6.
+Mario then passed that coin to Peach in block 6 / line 7.
+Bill then gave coin 0001 to Peach in block 7 / line 8.
+Peach gave coin 0001 to Mario in block 8 / line 9.
+Finally, in block 9 / line 10, Bill gives an additional coin, 0004, to Peach.

 ```
 (24270) $ java StringCoin test_blockchain.txt